eebod/E-space-hashnode/clf5zu7k3000009k01hpz8cgv.md

 npm init -y
 ```

-the '**\-y'** flag is to fill in every requirement with a default value, so we don't have to manually do that, but if you want to, you can simply drop the -y flag and fill it in yourself.
-A 'package.json' file is created.
+the '**\-y'** flag is to fill in every requirement with default values, so we don't have to manually do that.
+If you want to, you can simply drop the -y flag and fill it in yourself.
+Once you're done, this process creates a 'package.json' file.

-The next thing would be to install the external dependencies needed, using npm.
-In this project, we would be mainly using the 'fs' and 'path' modules, which are built-in to nodeJS and don't need an install, but to talk to the Windows registry, we need an external package, '**regedit**'.
+The next thing would be to install the required external dependencies using npm.
+In this project, we would be mainly using the 'fs' and 'path' modules, both of which are built-in to nodeJS and don't need an install, but to talk to Windows registry, we need an external package, '**regedit**'.

 To install 'regedit'.

 ```plaintext
 npm install regedit
 ```

-Before we get into writing the code fully, we can make some changes to the file structure and the 'package.json' file to speed up the writing and execution process.
+Before we get into writing the code fully, we can make some changes to the file structure and the 'package.json', file to speed the code execution process and add some level of organization.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1678620318918/1a1bf0f1-effd-4789-b9dc-7a59f088fec6.png align="center")

 Three main changes :

-* Created the main javascript file where all the code would be written, named it 're-order.js'.
+* Created the javascript file where all the code would be written in, named it 're-order.js'.

 * Created a folder('src') to put the JS file into, for a level of organization.

-* Updated the 'scripts' object in the package.json file, to point npm at the javascript file just created in the 'start' field.
-This makes it easier to run the code, rather than having to always type '**node re-order.js**' and having to keep track of the name and the folder you're in, you could just use '**npm start**' in the root of the directory and let npm handle the rest.
+* Updated the 'scripts' object in the package.json file, to point npm at the javascript file just created.
+This makes it easier to run the code, rather than having to always type '**node re-order.js**' and having to keep track of the name and the folder you're in, you could just use '**npm start**' and let npm handle the rest.

 We're good to commence writing the code now.
-As you observed, there is a new **node\_modules** folder in the structure now, that's where the 'regedit' module we downloaded earlier is stored and also where any future module would be stored.
+As you observed, there is also a **node\_modules** folder in the structure now, that's where the 'regedit' module we downloaded earlier is stored and also where any future module installed would be saved.

 ### Writing the Code

-We can now head over to our r**e-order.js** file and make things happen.
+We can now head over to our r**e-order.js** file and make things happen in there.
 Earlier, we made three goals, the first being to '**take a count of all the files in the screenshot folder'**.
-Let's proceed.
+Let's start there.

 **The imports and constants**